irJERAD/jerad/content/home/events.md

 +++
 # A Recent and Upcoming Talks section created with the Pages widget.
-# This section displays recent talks from `content/talk/`.
+# This section displays recent events from `content/event/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 70  # Order that this section will appear.

-title = "Recent & Upcoming Talks"
+title = "Recent & Upcoming Events"
-subtitle = "MY FANS DON'T FEEL LIKE I HOLD ANYTHING BACK FROM THEM"
+subtitle = "A Collection Of Events I Have Participated In"

 [content]
   # Page type to display.
-E.g. post, talk, or publication.
+E.g. post, event, or publication.
-  page_type = "talk"
+  page_type = "event"

   # Choose how much pages you would like to display (0 = all pages)
   count = 5